zacernst/timed_dict/source/index.rst

 dictionary.
 But it does not require anything other than the standard Python library to run.
 It is dead-simple, reliable, and tested.

+Limitations
+^^^^^^^^^^^

+If you need strong guarantees or tremendous precision, you won't want to use this module.
+The expiration algorithm is probabilistic, so it's likely that keys could expire in a somewhat different order than they were added, for example.
+Keys could also hang around longer than their expiration time.

+Generally, these slight imprecisions are not a big deal.
+Delays in expiring keys are usually not more than half a second or so.
+We're trading off a little precision for better performance and simplicity (which translates into reliability).

+Then there's the GIL.
+This module uses threading instead of multiprocessing, which will send some people into fits of consternation and bitter indignation.
+But if your application is so demanding that the GIL really poses a problem, then you're probably better off using a more sophisticated tool, anyway.
+The GIL is fine.
+Really.

 Indices and tables